TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

   - `TS`: Time signature change
 - `Value[]` is a set of one or more individual values.
 The amount of values and type of each value varies per event type.

 More than one event may occur at the same tick.
-Some events may modify other events at the same tick.
-Some events are phrases that modify multiple events throughout a provided length value, usually not including the very last tick (i.e. the tick at the position of `(start position + length value)`).
+Some events may modify other events at the same tick, or may modify multiple events throughout a provided length value.

 Events within the same section should be written in increasing order of tick position.
 Out-of-order events may cause issues in or be rejected by some games/programs.

-Track events in the same section should be written in increasing order of tick position.
-Some charts have some events out of order, these charts may cause issues in or be rejected by some games/programs.

 ### Section Names